 Earlier this year, Fuse5 Automotive Software announced that Andrew Rosen had joined the firm as director of strategic growth and development.
-Rosen’s father worked for Parts Authority, so he literally grew up in a parts store.
+Rosen’s father works for Parts Authority, so he literally grew up in a parts store.
 He later worked for Parts Authority himself as a district and regional manager.
 He also worked for Cincinnati-based Smyth Automotive as director of marketing.

 What do you see as the biggest technology challenges faced by the aftermarket?